 It is the Monday after Thanksgiving, 2005.
 On this day, the climax of our desert story is about to be composed.
 If only it were fiction instead of fact.

 Our family of six is living in a 900 square foot, one bedroom, one bath house on a desert plateau in the state of Chihuahua (Mexico), miles from any sizable town.
 The Christmas season is dawning, therefore my plan is to shop today for baking supplies.
 We had put up and decorated our artificial tree two days ago; today is the day to begin filling the house with the fragrance of December.
 After a brief family discussion of who will go along, we settle on going as a family.
 Living isolated in the middle of nowhere facilitates decisions like that.

-Though it was small.
-We used the small office as a bedroom for the boys, building a double loft out of necessity.
+Though it was small, we managed to live there by utilizing the small office as a bedroom for the boys, building a double loft out of necessity.
 The walk-in pantry was converted into our daughter’s bedroom while we hacked the garage into our family room.

 The six of us climb into our SUV and drive north on one of the deadliest roads in northern Mexico.
-Arriving to the first light in Cuauhtemoc City, we turn left toward Soriana, a grocery and department store similar to WalMart.
+Arriving at the first light in Cuauhtemoc City, we turn left toward Soriana, a grocery and department store similar to Walmart.
 There I spend my time picking out items and checking them off my list.
-Our three sons, young teens, spend time looking for gift ideas; our five year old daughter holds daddy’s hand as she helps me shop.
+Our three sons, young teens, spend time looking for gift ideas; our five-year-old daughter holds daddy’s hand as she helps me shop.